Integrative-Transcriptomics/StaphyDiversity/README.md

 The folder ``figures`` gathers the scripts used for the generation of Figures 2 and 6, as well as their further processed input data.

+The folder ``supplementary`` gathers further data, such as an overview of all accession codes used, as well as a tabular visualizaiton of Figure 2.